rajkish321/Census_Data_to_AWS/README.md

     - this uploads the CSV files to the bucket in S3

 ## Data Processing
-  - run createDB
+  - run createDB.py
-    - this creates tables in the database of Athena
+    - this creates tables in your database in Athena

 ---

 # Query

-  -Either on Amazon Athena or through query.py
+  -You can query through Amazon Athena or query.py

   - Amazon Athena:
     - Go to the Query Editor for Athena and make sure you have selected "censusdb" as your database
-    - Type any query
+    - Enter your query and click "Run query"
   - Query through python script:
     - In the queries folder, change the query.ddl file to the query you desire (using notepad again)
-    - Run the python script and the output will be in your S3 bucket (It will go to your output bucket in S3)
+    - Run the python script and the output will be in your S3 output bucket